See what questions

 Lupus is an autoimmune disease in which the body literally attacks itself, harming its own healthy cells and tissues.
 It can affect the joints, skin, kidneys, heart, lungs, blood vessels, and brain, causing inflammation and damage to tissues.
 (Source: excerpt from Lupus Fact Sheet: NWHIC)

-Lupus (also called systemic lupus erythematosus or SLE) is a disorder of the immune...
+Lupus (also called systemic lupus erythematosus or SLE) is a disorder of the immune system which...
 (Source: excerpt from NINDS Neurological Sequelae Of Lupus Information Page: NINDS)

 Lupus is a disorder of the immune system known as an autoimmune disease.
-In autoimmune diseases, the body...
+In autoimmune diseases, the...
 (Source: excerpt from Handout on Health Systemic Lupus Erythematosus: NIAMS)

-An inflammation of the connective tissues, SLE can afflict every organ...
+An inflammation of the connective tissues, SLE can afflict every organ system.
+It is up to nine times...
 (Source: excerpt from Connective Tissue Diseases: NWHIC)

-Lupus is an autoimmune disease in which the body literally attacks itself, harming its...
+Lupus is an autoimmune disease in which the body literally attacks itself, harming its own healthy...
 (Source: excerpt from Lupus Fact Sheet: NWHIC)

 RAEB: Systemic lupus erythematosus (SLE). an autoimmune connective tissue disease with variable features.